laravel-mini-projects/laravel_sanctum_authorization/README.md

 # laravel_sanctum_authorization
-Here I will implement the laravel sanctum authorization to create personal access token .
+Here I will implement the laravel sanctum authorization to create personal access token for user authentication .